hashicorp/terraform-provider-helm/docs/index.md

 * `helm_driver` - (Optional) "The backend storage driver.
 Valid values are: `configmap`, `secret`, `memory`, `sql`.
 Defaults to `secret`.
 Note: Regarding the sql driver, as of helm v3.2.0 SQL support exists only for the postgres dialect.
 The connection string can be configured by setting the `HELM_DRIVER_SQL_CONNECTION_STRING` environment variable e.g. `HELM_DRIVER_SQL_CONNECTION_STRING=postgres://username:password@host/dbname` more info [here](https://pkg.go.dev/github.com/lib/pq).
 * `burst_limit` - (Optional) The helm burst limit to use.
 Set this value higher if your cluster has many CRDs.
 Default: `100`
 * `kubernetes` - Kubernetes configuration block.
-* `registry` - Private OCI registry configuration block.
+* `registries` - Private OCI registry configuration block.
 Can be specified multiple times.

 The `kubernetes` block supports: